napframework/nap/docs/doxygen/markdown/03_resources.md

 }
  ```

+When creating the palette the system finds the two colors and assigns them on the spot.
 Notice that Color isn't derived from RTTIObject.
-It doesn't need to be because it doesn't have an identifier!
-It's also not a resource that can (or needs to) live by itself.
-That strippes away the need for the RTTI_ENABLE macro.
-The system doesn't need to know what it is derived from because it's always embedded into another object as a property.
-The system does (however) need to know the properties it uses, in this case the 3 channels of the color.
+It doesn't need to because it's not intended to be a resource.
+The system does (however) need to know the properties of a color: in this case the 3 color channels.
 You can (however) embed any object, including objects derived from RTTIObject.
 It's perfectly valid to embed an image into another resource directly.

 Embedding Pointers {#embedding_pointers}
 =======================